patrickbucher/docs/weinberg/how-software-is-built.md

 ## Feedback Effects

-Some actions can't be reversed, not even with help from higher management.
+Some actions can’t be reversed, not even with help from higher management.

 The Humpty Dumpty Syndrome:

 1. manager becomes aware of a big risk
 2. manager talks about the risk with higher management
-3. higher management sees the risk as unlikely, doesn't react immediately, but promises lots of resources in case of emergency
+3. higher management sees the risk as unlikely, doesn’t react immediately, but promises lots of resources in case of emergency
 4. manager convinces himself that everything is fine
 5. the problem gets worse in a non-linear way; management throws resources at